 The NSC believes these new estimates provide critical data for legislators, business leaders, and individuals to evaluate the threat and need for legislation, business policies and personal actions to prevent cell phone use and texting while driving.

 The NSC believes public support for laws banning cell phone use while driving is gaining momentum.

 "Public opinion research conducted in 2009 by the AAA Foundation for Traffic Safety and Nationwide Insurance show public support for total bans on cell phones at 43 and 57 percent respectively," Froetscher said.
 "With public support now around 50 percent, we will continue to educate people about the risks of cell phone use while driving and the value of effectively-enforced laws in changing behavior and reducing crashes.”

-The estimate of 25% of all crashes -- or 1.4 million crashes -- caused by cell phone use was derived from NHTSA data showing 11% of drivers at any one time are using cell phones and from peer-reviewed research reporting cell phone use increases crash risk by four times.
-The estimate of an additional minimum 3% of crashes -- or 200,000 crashes -- caused by texting was derived by NHTSA data showing 1% of drivers at any one time are manipulating their device in ways that include texting and from research reporting texting increases crash risk by 8 times.
-Using the highest risk for texting reported by research of 23 times results in a maximum of 1 million crashes due to texting; still less than the 1.4 million crashes caused by other cell phone use.
+The estimate of 25% of all crashes -- or 1.4 million accidents -- caused by cell phone use was derived from NHTSA data showing 11% of drivers at any one time are using cell phones, and from peer-reviewed research reporting, cell phone use increases crash risk by four times.
+The estimate of an additional minimum 3% of crashes -- or 200,000 accidents -- caused by texting was derived by NHTSA data showing 1% of drivers at any one time are manipulating their device in ways that include texting and from research reporting texting increases crash risk by 8 times.
+Using the highest risk for texting reported by research of 23 times results in a maximum of one million crashes due to texting; still less than the 1.4 million accidents caused by other cell phone use.

 Editor's Note: This page has been updated for accuracy and relevancy. [cha 4.9.19]